The Beatles (album): Side three

 According to McCartney, the authorship of "Birthday" was "50–50 John and me, made up on the spot and recorded all on the same evening".
 He and Lennon were inspired to write the song after seeing the first UK showing of the rock 'n' roll film The Girl Can't Help It on television, and sang the lead vocal in the style of the film's musical star, Little Richard.
 After the Beatles taped the track, Ono and Pattie Harrison added backing vocals.

 Lennon wrote "Yer Blues" in India.
 Despite meditating and the tranquil atmosphere, he still felt unhappy, as reflected in the lyrics.
 The style was influenced by the British Blues Boom of 1968, which included Fleetwood Mac, Cream, the Jimi Hendrix Experience, Jeff Beck and Chicken Shack.
 The backing track was recorded in a small room next to the Studio 2 control room.
 Unusual for a Beatles recording, the four-track source tape was edited directly, resulting in an abrupt cut-off at 3'17" into the start of another take (which ran into the fadeout).
 (Note: "Yer Blues" was one of the few late-period Beatles songs that Lennon performed live.
 Backed by Clapton, Keith Richards and Mitch Mitchell, he first played it on 11 December 1968 at The Rolling Stones Rock and Roll Circus; a version recorded with the Plastic Ono Band in September 1969 appears on the live album Live Peace in Toronto.)

 "Everybody's Got Something to Hide Except Me and My Monkey" and "Sexy Sadie" were both written in reference to Maharishi Mahesh Yogi.

 McCartney wrote "Mother Nature's Son" in India, and worked on it in isolation from the other members of the band.
 He performed the track solo alongside a Martin-scored brass arrangement.

 "Everybody's Got Something to Hide Except Me and My Monkey" evolved from a jam session and was originally untitled.
-The final mix was sped up by mixing the tape running at 43 hertz instead of the usual 50.
+The final mix was speeded up by mixing the tape running at 43 hertz instead of the usual 50.
 Harrison claimed the title came from one of the Maharishi's sayings (with "and my monkey" added later).